heavyai/heavydb/docs/source/execution/optimizer.rst

 ..
-OmniSciDB Query Execution
+HeavyDB Query Execution

 ==================================
 DAG Builder / Optimizer
 ==================================

-The :cpp:class:`RelAlgDagBuilder` and ``RelAlgOptimizer`` are responsible for deserializing the relational algebra tree returned from Calcite (see :doc:`../calcite/calcite_parser`) and building a relational algebra DAG (Directed Acyclic Graph) using OmniSciDB specific data structures.
-The OmniSciDB RA DAG then passes through several optimization passes.
-The process of building the OmniSciDB DAG and a description of the optimization passes currently employed follows.
+The :cpp:class:`RelAlgDagBuilder` and ``RelAlgOptimizer`` are responsible for deserializing the relational algebra tree returned from Calcite (see :doc:`../calcite/calcite_parser`) and building a relational algebra DAG (Directed Acyclic Graph) using HeavyDB specific data structures.
+The HeavyDB RA DAG then passes through several optimization passes.
+The process of building the HeavyDB DAG and a description of the optimization passes currently employed follows.

 DAG Builder
 ===========